davidjcastrejon/ai-models/README.md

 # ai-models
-My own implementation of graphical models and machine learning methods written in c++ for my self learning
+Custom c++ implementation of graphical models and machine learning models for self learning